Vegan Chocolate Chip Zucchini Oatmeal Cookies

 Step-by-Step with Photos

-Before You Start: Preheat the oven to 350 F and line a large baking tray with parchment paper.
+Before You Start: Preheat the oven to 350 F and line a large cookie sheet with parchment paper.

-Step 1: Stir together the oat flour, oats, baking soda and sugar.
+Step 1: Stir together the oat flour, oats, baking soda and sugar in a large mixing bowl.

 Place the batter in the fridge for 10-15 minutes.
 This will make it easier to roll into balls.

-Step 4: Roll the batter into 12 equal-sized balls and place on the baking sheet.
+Step 4: Use a cookie scoop or roll the batter into 12 equal-sized balls and place on the sheet pan.
 Press each ball down a little with your palm.

 Bake for 10-15 minutes until light golden brown around the edges.
 Cool and enjoy!

-- For a lower-sugar, healthier alternative to chocolate chips (and to make them oil-free), try different add-ins like walnuts, raisins or pecans.
+- For a lower-sugar, healthier alternative to chocolate chips (and to make them oil-free), try different add-ins like cacao nibs, walnuts, raisins or pecans.

 - Be sure to let them cool before handling so the cookies can firm up.